Start with one buyer, one site, and one repeat purchasing workflow.

 No buyer willing to review recommendations during the pilot.

-Leadership wants autonomous PO release before controls and supplier rails are proven.
+Leadership wants autonomous PO release before controls and supplier order paths are proven.